deargle/deargle.github.io/_security_assignments/lab_security_onion.md

         </p>

         <p>The payload is created with the javascript <code>var LLVcUmerhpt</code>, and the memory is manipulated by overwriting those earlier <code>.data</code> properties with a value
-        which will cause the browser to execute the payload.</p>
+        which be interpreted as a memory address and which will cause the browser to execute the payload from that attacker-chosen location in memory.</p>
     </div>

-3. The loaded webpage included an IFRAME element which caused Alex’s computer to make a second HTTP GET request for an object.
+3. The loaded webpage included an [IFRAME](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) element which caused Alex’s computer to make a second HTTP GET request for an object.

     {% include lab_question.html question="What was the filename of the second HTTP object that was requested?" %}